Haeim8/immo/README.md

-# USCI - Tokenized Real Estate Investment
+# USCI - Tokenized Asset Investment

 ## Description

-Next.js application for tokenized real estate investment.
-This MVP features a modern interface to view and invest in blockchain-tokenized properties.
+Next.js application for tokenized asset investment.
+This MVP features a modern interface to view and invest in blockchain-tokenized assets.

 ## Fonctionnalités